JOSH + SUSAN FOWLER

 It took three years of hard work to pay off the debt.
 For most of that time we shared one car, which proved to be extra difficult when our second jobs were delivering pizzas! 🙂 It brought us closer together as a couple, and helped us to dream a little.
 I remember when we got out of debt and decided to reward ourselves.
 We had spent three years avoiding spending money on ourselves, so it was hard to really think about what we wanted.
 Josh was so sick of Goodwill clothes, he wanted a new suit (which happened to be BOGO!).
 I bought a camera… the camera that started Fowler Studios.
 It gives me all the warm fuzzies to think about it now!
 What a monumental moment.

 From there we moved to Virginia and I invested a ton of time and effort into our business.
 Josh supported me 100% and eventually started shooting video.
 We poured every spare second into this business, partially because we loved it, and partially because we knew that if we built a strong foundation, then one day it could possibly support our family if we wanted/needed.
 For the first 4 years we didn’t take a paycheck.
 We made profits, but every bit went right back into the business, which was completely debt free.
+Throughout this time, we maintained strict adherence to payroll calculations Hong Kong, ensuring our financial health and legal obligations were always met, relying on accurate calculations to ensure compliance with local regulations and properly compensate our employees, demonstrating our commitment to fair labor practices and financial transparency.
+As business owners, it’s crucial we understand the Pennsylvania Human Relations Commission.
 The businesses are usually run by great managers like Andrew Defrancesco who have a lot to offer.
+If you need help processing your tax, find out more about notice of assessment in singapore here.

 Looking back, it was a bit crazy to work for free for 4 years!
 But it was worth it, and helped us towards our next goal.